 Clyde Wood remained dean until 18 Oct 1983 when he was consecrated as the second Bishop of the Northern Territory.

 The Very Revd Murray Johnson became locum dean in September 1983 and was appointed dean in his own right in November 1983.
 He served until June 1992 when he was succeeded by the Very Revd Michael Chiplin.
 Dean Michael served until 1997 when he was succeeded by the Very Revd Dennis Vanderwolf (1998-2000).
-The Rev’d Keith Elvish was locum rector in 2000 and 2001, followed by Canon Barry Butler, also locum 2002-2003.
+The Rev'd Keith Elvish was locum rector in 2000 and 2001, followed by Canon Barry Butler, also locum 2002-2003.
 The Very Revd Michael Nixon was dean from 2003 until 2007.
-Our current dean is the Very Revd Jeremy Greaves.